sankalp1999/Competitive-Programming/Resources/ReflectionAdvice/README.md

 **I think i should think longer.
-10 mins is too less to spend on a problem.(I am not a genius lmao)
+10 mins is too less to spend on a problem.(I am not a genius lmao).
+I will will follow the think until you get ideas strategy or think for 30 mins.
+IF no idea/way, see solution.
+Not the most satisfying experience though.**

 ```The idea below should help CM or M (maybe expert too) level participants reach IM or GM.